School of Nursing

 The nursing program at MU began in 1901 with the establishment of Parker Memorial Hospital Training School.
 Today, the Sinclair School of Nursing is committed to promoting, maintaining and improving health and health-care delivery in Missouri and worldwide through nursing education, research and service.
 Nursing faculty combine research and education to offer students hands-on experience in the art and science of nursing.

-The undergraduate program is approved by the Missouri State Board of Nursing.
-The Baccalaureate Program at the University of Missouri is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+The MU Sinclair School of Nursing's BSN programs have the full approval of the Missouri State Board of Nursing.
+The Baccalaureate, Masters, and Doctor of Nursing Programs at the University of Missouri is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.

 Traditional BSN Option